Louis Pergaud: World War I

 Pergaud had tried to register as a pacifist, but he was conscripted into the French Army at the outbreak of the First World War.
 He had been placed in the active reserve following his national service twelve years before.
 In this capacity he served in the Battle of Lorraine during the German invasion of France, and subsequently on the Western Front.

-On 7 April 1915, Pergaud's regiment attacked the Imperial German Army's trenches near Fresnes-en-Woëvre, during which Pergaud was shot and wounded.
-He fell into barbed wire, where he became trapped.
+On 7 April 1915, Pergaud's regiment attacked the Imperial German Army's trenches during the Battle of Les Éparges near Fresnes-en-Woëvre.
+Pergaud was shot and wounded before falling into barbed wire, which left him trapped.
 Some hours later, German soldiers rescued him and other wounded, taking the French soldiers to a temporary field hospital behind German lines.
 On the morning of 8 April, Pergaud and other POWs were killed by friendly fire from a French artillery barrage that destroyed the hospital.
 The deliberate targeting of field hospitals, hospital ships, and medical personnel was classified as a war crime under the Hague Conventions of 1899 and 1907, which had been signed by the government of the Third French Republic.